Durward Kirby

-Homer Durward Kirby (August 24, 1911 – March 15, 2000), sometimes misspelled Dirwood or Durwood Kirby, was an American television host and announcer.
+Homer Durward Kirby (August 24, 1911 – March 15, 2000; sometimes misspelled Dirwood Kirby or Durwood Kirby), was an American television host and announcer.
 He is best remembered for The Garry Moore Show in the 1950s and Candid Camera, which he co-hosted with Allen Funt from 1961 through 1966.

 Early life

-Homer Durward Kirby was born on August 24, 1911 in Covington, Kentucky to father Homer C. Kirby and mother Alma Haglage.
+Kirby was born on August 24, 1911, in Covington, Kentucky, to father Homer C. Kirby and mother Alma Haglage.
 His family moved to Indianapolis, Indiana, when he was 15.
 He graduated from Arsenal Technical High School in Indianapolis, then entered Purdue University to study engineering.
 However, he dropped out to become a radio announcer.

 Radio

 In 1936, Kirby was an announcer for WLW in Cincinnati, Ohio.
 In 1937, an Associated Press news story reported that he "made a name for himself" with his reporting on the Ohio River flood of 1937.
 He also worked at radio stations in Chicago and Indianapolis.

-Kirby served in the United States Navy during World War II.
+Kirby served in the U.S. Navy during World War II.
 Following the war, Kirby hosted Club Matinee in Chicago with Garry Moore on the NBC Blue radio network before moving to television in 1949 as an announcer.
 He also worked on Meet Your Navy and Honeymoon in New York on network radio.

 Television

 Kirby was a regular on Moore's television shows from 1950 to 1968.
-The Associated Press's obituary for him gives his years of working with Moore's television show as 1950-1951, 1958-1964, and 1966-1967.
+The Associated Press's obituary for him gives his years of working with Moore's television show as 1950–1951, 1958–1964, and 1966–1967.
 Kirby also appeared as a host, announcer, or guest on other television programs.
+In the summer of 1951, he was host of G.E.
+Guest House on CBS, replacing Oscar Levant after the third episode.
 He served as one of NBC Radio's Monitor "Communicators".

 In 1967, Carol Burnett introduced Kirby and his wife, Pax, sitting in the live audience during her opening remarks of season 1 episode 4 of The Carol Burnett Show.
 In the middle of her opening monologue, Burnett recognized him.
 Then as the cameras followed, she excitedly ran off stage into the audience to greet Kirby and his wife before returning to complete her monologue.

 Stage

-Kirby acted in summer stock theatre, including three years' appearances in productions at the Cherry County Playhouse in Michigan.
+Kirby acted in summer stock theater, including three years' appearances in productions at the Cherry County Playhouse in Michigan.